 (A) Eligibility Requirements.
 Institutionalized individuals may establish eligibility for MassHealth Standard coverage subject to the following requirements.
 They must

-(1) be younger than 21 years old or 65 years of age or older, or, for individuals 21 through 64 years of age meet Title XVI disability standards or be pregnant;
+(1) be younger than 21 years of age or 65 years of age or older or, for individuals 21 through 64 years of age, meet Title XVI disability standards or be pregnant;

 (2) be determined medically eligible for nursing facility services by the MassHealth agency or its agent as a condition for payment, in accordance with 130 CMR 456.000: Long Term Care Services;